cpelsser/rust-mdbook/src/unsafe/mutable-static-variables.md

 Using a mutable static is generally a bad idea, but there are some cases where it might make sense in low-level `no_std` code, such as implementing a heap allocator or working with some C APIs.

+`no_std` is used to prevent Rust from loading the standard library.
+This is used for bare metal development for example. [no_std in the Embedded Rust Book](https://docs.rust-embedded.org/book/intro/no-std.html)

 </details>